ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 }
 ```

-From here we can create two variables within our constructor that hold `FMLJavaModLoadingContext#getModEventBus` for our mod's event bus and `MinecraftForge#EVENT_BUS` for forge's event bus and pass them into our proxy variable:
+From here we can create two variables within our constructor that hold `FMLJavaModLoadingContext::getModEventBus` for our mod's event bus and `MinecraftForge::EVENT_BUS` for Forge's event bus and pass them into our proxy variable:

 ```java
 ...